Wudu: Description in Hadith

-Wudu, in a hadith of Abu Hurairah discussing the Day of Resurrection, said that Muhammad, when asked if he would be able to recognize Muslims, said, "Yes, you would have a mark which other people will not have.
+Abu Hurairah narrated in a Hadith, discussing the Day of Resurrection, that Muhammad, when asked if he would be able to recognize Muslims, said: "Yes, you would have a mark which other people will not have.
 You would come to me with a white blaze on your foreheads and white marks on your feet because of the traces of ablution."

 Muhammad said that "Cleanliness is a part of faith."

-Abu Hurairah said, "I have heard the prophet (may peace be upon him) say, 'In a believer, adornment would reach the places where ablution reaches.'"
+Abu Hurairah said: "I have heard the prophet (may peace be upon him) say, 'In a believer, adornment would reach the places where ablution reaches.'"

-Uthman stated that Muhammad said, "He who performed ablution well, his sins would come out from his body, even coming out from under his nails."
+Uthman stated that Muhammad said: "He who performed ablution well, his sins would come out from his body, even coming out from under his nails."

-Umar reported that Muhammad said, "No one among you does wuḍūʾ and does wuḍūʾ thoroughly – or adequately – and then testifies, 'There is no god but Allah Alone with no partner and I testify that Muhammad is Allah's Messenger', without the eight doors of the Garden being opened to him so that he can enter by whichever of them he wishes."
+Umar reported that Muhammad said: "No one among you does wuḍūʾ and does wuḍūʾ thoroughly – or adequately – and then testifies, 'There is no god but Allah Alone with no partner and I testify that Muhammad is Allah's Messenger', without the eight doors of the Garden being opened to him so that he can enter by whichever of them he wishes."